lammps/lammps/doc/src/read_data.rst

 This command can be used multiple times to add new atoms and their properties to an existing system by using the *add*, *offset*, and *shift* keywords.
-See more details below, which includes the use case for the *extra* keywords.
+However, it is important to understand that several system parameters, like the number of types of different kinds and per atom settings are **locked in** after the first *read_data* command, which means that no type ID (including its offset) may have a larger value when processing additional data files than what is set by the first data file and the corresponding *read_data* command options.
+See more details on this situation below, which includes the use case for the *extra* keywords.

 The *group* keyword adds all the atoms in the data file to the specified group-ID.
 The group will be created if it does not already